-So what is a narcotic drug, exactly?
-Narcotic drugs are a specific class of drugs called opioids that are used to reduce pain.
-Narcotics are a class of pain-relieving drugs that come from opium, which is a drug produced by the poppy plant.
-Commonly referred to as opioids or opiates, narcotic drugs have the ability to bind to naturally occurring opioid receptors in the brain and nervous system to produce pain relief and euphoria.
+Narcotics are a class of pain-relieving drugs derived from opium, a drug produced by the poppy plant.
+Commonly referred to as opioids or opiates, narcotic drugs have the ability to bind to naturally occurring opioid receptors in the brain and nervous system to produce euphoria and provide pain relief to its users.
 For this reason, opioid painkillers are typically prescribed to patients who experience chronic pain or have acute moderate-to-severe pain after an injury or a surgical procedure.